-Download this PDF form in which you will find all the documents needed and steps required to successfully lodge your visa application.
+Download this PDF form, in which you will find all the documents needed and steps required to successfully lodge your visa application.

-In some other cases, visa applications can take up to eight weeks if there is a presence of criminal offence or a medical statement pending to confirm.
+In some other cases, visa applications can take up to eight weeks if there is a presence of a criminal offence or a medical statement pending to confirm.

 You have one year to enter Australia from the date that your visa was approved.

 Once you put your foot on Australian territory, your visa permit starts its period of validity.
 Hence, you will have 12 months of stay.
 Remember that you can leave and re-enter Australia as many times as you wish during the course of your visa.